-Arbitrators shall specify the agreed-to hourly rate, if it is any different from the norm, when they are initially appointed by the court and have contact with the parties.
+Arbitrators shall specify the agreed-to hourly rate, if it is any different from the standard Marion County arbitrator compensation, when they are initially appointed by the court and have contact with the parties.
 Arbitrators that charge more than the court's normal arbitration fees shall be identified on the arbitration lists available to litigants.